ripienaar/puppet-classifier/README.md

 ------

 Ideally the fact within a classification would not be limited to facts but rather anything Hiera knows.
-But due to PUP-6054 this does not work in Environment data only in classic Hiera, so for now the `fact` on a rule has to be a `.` seperated path within the `$facts` hash.
+But untill Puppet 4.4.0  this does not work in Environment data only in classic Hiera, so for now the `fact` on a rule has to be a `.` seperated path within the `$facts` hash.